BjBodner/old-portfolio/README.md

 # Benjamin Jacob Bodner - Portfolio

-These projects which I have worked on over the past few years fall into two main interests of mine:
+These are projects which I have worked on over the past few years, which fall into two main interests of mine:
 1. Machine learning and optimization algorithms
 2. Visualization of physical and mathematical phenomena